 |Trefon Angasan, Jr.||2018-13-10||<NN> Cannery History Project Jukebox||

 Trefon Angsan, Jr. was interviewed on December 13, 2018 by Katie Ringsmuth at the Alaska Peninsula Corporation headquarters in Anchorage, Alaska.
-LaRece Egli was also present operating the digital audio recorder, and Trefon's nephew, Brad Angasan, also sat in to listen to his uncle's stories.
+LaRece Egli was also present operating the digital audio recorder, and Trefon's son, Brad Angasan, also sat in to listen to his father's stories.
 The interview starts abruptly because Trefon was so excited to share his stories and memories that he began talking before the recording equipment was set up and the formal interview began.
 Some initial conversation has been edited from the beginning, in order to keep the discussion within the confines of the actual interview.
 In this interview, Trefon talks about growing up around the <NN> Cannery, his parents working there, and his time working for the cannery on spring/fall crew and as a fisherman.
 He openly discusses the preferential treatment given by particular superintendents, the racism that persisted, dealing with segregation, and the relationship between different ethnic groups and the local community and the cannery.
 He also mentions the importance of the cannery to the community and preserving cannery history.

 |LaRece Egli, Brad Angasan|